ErvinCaraval/backend-v1/promt.new.md

 2. Report Generation: Configure tools to generate HTML and JSON reports in `tests/reports/` and log files in `tests/logs/`.
 3. Manifest of Changes: Provide a `MANIFEST.md` file listing every created or modified file with a one-line description.
 4. Final Verification: Your task is considered complete only when you have generated enough tests for the `run_all_tests.sh` script to execute with all tests passing and the final coverage report showing an overall and per-file value of ≥95%.

+---
+## 4. Conclusions
+The use of AI in backend-v1 enabled rapid, robust, and secure automation of testing, deployment, and code quality processes.
+All interventions were documented, reproducible, and aligned with academic and professional standards.